isomerpages/moe-canossacatholic/_departments/English.md

 <br>
 <b>Structured Reading Programme</b>
 <br>
-This programme aims to provide targeted reading support for students in P1 and P2 who need help to decode independently through the acquisition of phonics & phonological awareness (sound blending) and the reading high frequency words. <br>
+This programme aims to provide targeted reading support for students in P1 and P2 who need help to decode independently through the acquisition of phonics & phonological awareness (sound blending) and the reading high frequency words.
+<br><br>
 <b>Extensive Reading Programme</b>
 <br>
 This programme aims to help students expand and extend students’ reading beyond the curriculum.